admlawson/fineprnt_open/README.md

 # Fineprnt

-**Fineprnt** is an open-source AI-powered platform for uploading, processing, and conversing with documents.
+**Fineprnt** is an open-source AI-powered platform that makes legal documents accessible, transparent, and easy to understand.
+Never be stuck or confused by the fine print again.

 Upload any document, ask questions, and get precise answers with citations.
+Our unique two-lane approach separates document-specific facts from general guidance, ensuring you get accurate information grounded in your actual contract while receiving helpful context when needed.

-The application combines a React frontend, Supabase backend, Mistral and OpenAI models to deliver document chat with retrieval-augmented generation (RAG).
+The application combines a React frontend, Supabase backend, Mistral and OpenAI models to deliver document chat with retrieval-augmented generation (RAG) that's designed specifically for legal and business document analysis.

 ## Features

+- **Two-Lane RAG Approach** – Our unique system separates document-specific facts from general guidance, ensuring accurate citations while providing helpful context
 - **Document Processing** – Upload any document (PDF, images, etc.) with automatic OCR, text extraction, and semantic chunking
 - **AI Chat Assistant** – Ask questions about your documents and get precise answers with citations and page references
 - **Smart Search** – Hybrid search combining semantic similarity and keyword matching for accurate results
+- **Contract Type Detection** – Automatically identifies document types (real estate, employment, medical, etc.) for specialized analysis
 - **No Authentication Required** – Simple setup without user accounts or complex authentication
 - **Real-time Processing** – Monitor document processing status with detailed progress tracking
 - **Responsive Design** – Modern UI built with Tailwind CSS and shadcn/ui components